 Varieties: Mophead Hydrangeas are the most common, but there are too many varieties to list.
 You can find some here: Garden Bush – Hydrangea

 We all have them.
 We all tolerate them.
-That old pair of scissors that are so dull they bend the paper.
+That old pair of scissors that are so dull they bend the paper and need sharpening.
 In the garden, dull garden scissors or snips can leave wounds that can risk the health of your prize plants.
 If you knew how easy it was to sharpen them, you’d kick yourself.
 So let’s take a quick peek and the steps to sharpen scissors, and get them a sharp cutting edge.
 Fortunately, this technique can be used over and over to sharpen not only all your scissors, but you can sharpen garden snips, secateurs, loppers, and all your other dual blade tools with nearly the same sharpening technique.

 What You’ll need:

-Diamond Stones (I like Diamond Paddles)
+Diamond Sharpening Stones (I like Diamond Paddles)